-By now, you probably know about Bitcoins which have been making all the news and is the biggest cryptocurrency so far.
+By now, you probably know about Bitcoins which have been making all the news and are the biggest cryptocurrency so far.
 Likewise, we have other cryptocurrencies which are creating a lot of buzz, and one of them is Ethereum.
 If Bitcoin is the king of the cryptocurrency World, then Ethereum is the queen!

 Ethereum cryptocurrency is currently the second most valuable Cryptocurrency on the market.
-It was launched two years ago, and it is believed, that in 2018 it will be the most talked about once the excitement around Bitcoins settles down.
+It was launched two years ago, and it is believed, that in 2018 it will be the most talked-about once the excitement around Bitcoins settles down.

-So let us see what is Ethereum cryptocurrency, how it works and how it differs from Bitcoin.
+So let us see what is Ethereum cryptocurrency, how it works, and how it differs from Bitcoin.

 What is Ethereum Cryptocurrency

-Ethereum is Blockchain based
+Ethereum is Blockchain-based

 Ethereum contains blocks of data that are transactions and smart contracts.
 The blocks are created or mined by some participants and distributed to other participants who validate them.

 Ethereum like Bitcoin is a public, permissionless network.
 It means anyone can download or write software to connect to the network and start creating transactions and smart contracts, validating them, and mining blocks.
 There is no need to log in or sign up with any other organization.
 They both cut down the middle man (banks) in their financial transactions.
 No middleman also signifies reduced costs!